 It is important to introduce foreign languages to our students at an early age.
 We are pleased to offer an expanding number of languages to our elementary school students.
-Between our Lexington One Language Acquisition (LOLA) and Partial Immersion programs, we offer the following languages to students:
+Between our Elementary Spanish and Partial Immersion programs, we offer the following languages to students:

 Students previously enrolled in the Partial Immersion program at the elementary school level can continue their studies through the PASSPORT program.

 High School World Language Courses